 Entering the data business is hard

-Often, infrastructure companies pursuing data strategy through an IoT platform realize too late the complexity and steep cost of building and operating a cloud platform.
+Often, infrastructure companies pursuing a data strategy through an IoT platform realize too late the complexity and steep cost of building and operating a cloud platform.
 These companies have invested billions of dollars building their IoT platform offerings, only to realize they are unable to pull it off.

 This is particularly challenging for companies whose core expertise is not cloud software, as the challenge then becomes technical and organizational.